maktezi/maktezi/README.md

 # 💫 About Me:
 ⚡ Welcome to my GitHub profile!
-I am currently on an exciting journey to become a Full Stack Developer, immersing myself in the latest technologies and best practices in the field.
+I'm a Front-end Developer, I develop web applications, User Interfaces, and sometimes do some backend stuff as well.
+And immersing myself in the latest technologies and best practices in the field.
 My focus is on building robust, scalable, and user-friendly web applications.

 ## Tech Stack